ericjonesdev/portfolio-four-project/README.md

 - [dj_database_url](https://pypi.org/project/dj-database-url/): library used to allow database urls to connect to the postgres db.
 - [psycopg2](https://pypi.org/project/psycopg2/): database adapter used to support the connection to the postgres db.
 - [Heroku](https://www.heroku.com/): used to host the deployed application.

+## Testing

+### Validator Testing

+- <a href="https://validator.w3.org/">HTML Validator</a>
+  - As this project uses Django templates, the html has been validated by manually through the application pages, copying the source of the rendered pages and then validating this version of the html using the W3C validator (link shown above).